 There are two types of reverse charge scenarios provided in law:

-1. The first is dependent on the nature of the supply and/or the nature of the supplier.
-This scenario is covered by Section 9(3) of the CGST/SGST (UTGST) Act and Section 5(3) of the IGST Act.
+- The first is dependent on the nature of the supply and/or the nature of the supplier.
+Section 9(3) of the CGST/SGST (UTGST) Act and Section 5(3) of the IGST Act cover this scenario.

-2. The second scenario is covered by Section 9(4) of the CGST/SGST (UTGST) Act and Section 5(4) of the IGST Act, where taxable supplies by any unregistered person to a registered person are covered.
+- Section 9(4) of the CGST/SGST (UTGST) Act and Section 5(4) of the IGST Act apply when a registered person receives taxable supplies from an unregistered person.

 What is reverse charge in the case of goods?

-When the Reverse Charge is applied, the recipient of the goods or services makes the declaration of both their purchase (input VAT) and the supplier’s sale (output VAT) in their VAT return.
+When reverse charge applies, the recipient declares both their purchase (input VAT) and the supplier’s sale (output VAT) in their VAT return.
 In this way, the two entries cancel each other from a cash payment perspective in the same return

 The supplier of goods and services pays the tax on supply.
-Under the reverse charges mechanism, the recipient of goods or services becomes liable to pay the tax, i.e., the chargeability gets reversed.
-The objective of shifting the burden of GST payments to the recipients is to widen the scope of levy tax on various unorganized sectors, exempt specific classes of suppliers, and tax the import of services since the supplier is based outside India.
+Under the reverse charge mechanism, the recipient must pay the tax instead of the supplier.
+This shift expands GST coverage in unorganized sectors, exempts certain suppliers, and ensures tax on imported services from foreign suppliers.
 Not all but certain types of businesses apply to the reverse charge mechanism.

 What is RCM in GST in simple words?

-If the receiver is purchasing goods and services from an unregistered supplier, the GST needs to be paid by the recipient on behalf of the supplier.
+If the recipient buys from an unregistered supplier, they must pay GST on the supplier’s behalf.
 The supplier shall raise an invoice of the supplies made to their recipient.

 On which items RCM is applicable?